raphaelsuzuki/japan-post-ems-for-woocommerce/README.md

 3. The "Japan Post EMS" shipping method will be displayed as an option if the destination country falls within a defined zone and the package weight is within the allowed limits.
 4. Select "Japan Post EMS" and proceed with the checkout process.

+## Notes

+Prices are denominated in yen, while weights are measured in kilograms.

 ## Support

 For support, please create an issue in the plugin's Github page.